gnethercutt/pearlhacks2019-serverless-workshop/README.md

 $ amplify add api
 ?
 Please select from one of the below mentioned services REST ?
 Provide a friendly name for your resource to be used as a label for this category in the project: got ?
-Provide a path (e.g., /items) /parties
-?
-Choose a Lambda source Use a Lambda function already added in the current Amplify project ?
-Choose the Lambda function to invoke by this path gotparties ?
-Restrict API access Yes
-?
-Who should have access?
-Authenticated users only
-?
-What kind of access do you want for Authenticated users read/write ?
-Do you want to add another path?
-Yes
-?
 Provide a path (e.g., /items) /people
 ?
 Choose a Lambda source Use a Lambda function already added in the current Amplify project ?
 Choose the Lambda function to invoke by this path gotpeople